Bring on the blessings: Community meal catered by Fresher Futures

 The new program is a collaboration between Bright Futures for Youth, the Interfaith Food Ministry and a group of young people from the Nevada County Jewish Community Center (NCJCC).

 The teens from the NCJCC brought the agencies together and used a business model found to be successful in the Sacramento area by Rabbi Dave Azen.
-The teens call their company U26, referencing that the group is run by people under 26 year olds.
+The teens call their company U26, meaning it is run by individuals under the age of 26 years old.

-The Youth Chef Corps is led by Head Chef Sean Sullivan who has volunteered to train Tyson Garcia, Joshua McCarthy, Jack Greenway, Layla Brown and Justice Modica as part of a four-week pilot program.
+The Youth Chef Corps is led by Head Chef Sean Sullivan who volunteers to train Tyson Garcia, Joshua McCarthy, Jack Greenway, Layla Brown and Justice Modica as part of a four-month pilot program.
 Sullivan also runs a catering business called Stone Soup Catering.

 “The program has changed my life because I like to see people happy when we provide the meals,” Modica said.
 “I was homeless once myself so I know how it feels.”